qurbat/snowball/README.md

-EEPROM for the Blue Snowball iCE.
+EEPROM file for the Blue Snowball iCE